OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   Links to standards:
   * ISO/IEC 42001 AI management system (under development).
 Gap: full coverage.

-* SECPROGRAM.
-Include the whole AI lifecycle (including data science activities and AI security threats in this document) in the organization's security program (also referred to as *information security management system*).
-Makes sure to include AI Ops / ML Ops tools and practices.
+* SECPROGRAM (management).
+Include the whole AI lifecycle and AI particularities in the organization's security program (also referred to as *information security management system*).

+  Make sure to include AI-specific threats and assets (e.g. assets the development environment includign AI Ops / ML Ops).

   Purpose: reduces probability of AI initiatives being overlooked for information security management, vastly decreasing security risk as the security program takes responsibility for the AI-specific threats and corresponding controls in this document.
 For more details on using this document in risk analysis, see the Introduction section.